SPORTS MEDIA AND COMMUNICATION

 http://www.greenlee.iastate.edu/

-The Sports Media and Communication major prepares students for careers on the sidelines, in the broadcast booth, behind the cameras or in a newsroom.
-Each student will receive hands-on experiences from the outset through practicums, building toward a full-scale internship.
+The Sports Media and Communication Major prepares students for careers on the sidelines, in the broadcast booth, behind the cameras or in a newsroom.
+Each student will receive hands-on experiences, building toward a full-scale internship.
 Coursework in this major focuses on creating compelling content using industry-standard and emerging digital tools.
 Each student is required to complete a capstone internship experience to practice and refine relevant skills.

 The Greenlee School of Journalism and Communication prepares students for communication fields.
 The school offers four majors: